mereosk/Linked-blog-starter-md/6 - Main Notes/Identifying handwritten numbers.md

 2. From **Image 3**, we can see that all four metrics start from a “better” value with Relu.
 For example, **training loss** begins at 0.34 with Relu, compared to 0.40 without it.
 3. We can also observe that all metrics are much better with ReLU. **Training loss** and **validation loss** reach approximately 0.10 and 0.1 correspondingly, while **training accuracy** and **validation accuracy** reach 0.996 and 0.976, respectively.
 4. Another thing is that the validation in bot graphs has little to non fluctuation, which means that the model is **stable and consistent** on unseen data.
-5. The validation metrics converge much faster, reaching near their final values by the **3rd epoch**.
-After that, they change very little, showing the model’s performance has stabilized.
+5. The validation metrics converge much faster, reaching near their final values by the **3rd epoch**.After that, they change very little, showing the model’s has started to overfit.

 ## Question 6